 Together, we support public services, enable community development, and secure livelihoods for rural communities.

-UniVol assignments in Bougainville have had positive outcomes through “youth to youth” development and the opportunities to support non-government organisations such as Plan International, the SDA (Seventh Day Adventist) Church, and the Catholic Diocese of Bougainville.
+UniVol assignments in Bougainville have also had positive outcomes through “youth to youth” development and the opportunities to support non-government organisations.